 Cecile Hebert, B.A.
 (Regina)

-Cecile graduated from Campion in 1973 with a Bachelor degree in Education.
+Cecile graduated from Campion in 1973 with a Bachelor of Arts Degree.

 If you close your eyes while reading this, Cecile will take you on a vivid walk through her memories of Campion.
 It was a family affair in raising monies for the high school.
 Saskatchewan Roughrider games were particularly big events: